girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Apriori Algorithm/README.md

 Apriori algorithm discovers relation between different items in a dataset.It checks on which items together are forming strong association rules and hence can be called frequent itemsets.<br><br>

 <b>Applications</b><br>
+You can use this for a number of real world problems like below:-<br>
 1.Market Basket analysis - Shop owners identify patterns in customer behaviour and find out which products are frequently being bought together in order to think about new schemes and come up with new strategies.<br>
 2.Recommendation systems - Based on user history, items, music, movies etc. can be recommended to a new user.<br>
-3.Health pattern recognition - Many health related issues can have a pattern and reserchers are using this apriori algorithm to find out possible relationship between them<br>
+3.Health pattern recognition - Many health related issues can have a pattern and researchers are using this apriori algorithm to find out possible relationship between them<br>
 4.In Forestry- Analysis of probability and intensity of forest fire with the forest fire data.<br>
 These are some of the many applications of this algorithm.<br><br>
+<b>Advantages</b><br>
+->Easy to understand algorithm<br>
+->Join and Prune steps are easy to implement on large itemsets in large databases<br>
+->The resulting rules are intuitive and easy to communicate to an end user<br>
+->It doesn't require labeled data as it is fully unsupervised; as a result, you can use it in many different situations because unlabeled data is often more accessible<br>
+->The algorithm is exhaustive, so it finds all the rules with the specified support and confidence<br>

 <b>Important terms</b><br>
 There are a few terms that we have to be familiar with before proceeding to understand the algorithm.They are listed here:<br>